 If you want a little more FIRE inspiration, listen to our episode with Mr. Money Mustache.

 Bulleit Bourbon: This is the whiskey that Andrew was drinking on the rocks.
 One of my favorite Bourbons for the price.
 The Bulleit Rye is excellent too.

-Social Security is worse than you think: The NY Times did an article about what we talked about in this episodes.
+Social Security benefits are worse than you think: The NY Times did an article about what we talked about in this episode.
 Don’t count on social security being available to us.